 Phi Kappa Phi Study Abroad Grants are designed to help support undergraduates as they seek knowledge and experience in their academic fields by studying abroad.
-Fifty $1,000 grants are awarded each year.
+Seventy-five $1,000 grants are awarded each year (50 Session A / 25 Session B).

 Named Study Abroad Grants